Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Conclusion

-HTTPS records represent the future of web performance optimization, enabling browsers to establish faster, more secure connections.
-By advertising HTTP/3 support, providing connection hints, and enabling Encrypted Client Hello, HTTPS records eliminate round trips and enable modern protocols from the first connection.
-DNScale's support for HTTPS records lets you optimize your web presence with cutting-edge DNS features.
+HTTPS records give supporting clients connection metadata earlier in the request path.
+By advertising HTTP/3 support, providing connection hints, and enabling Encrypted Client Hello where supported, they can reduce upgrade round trips and enable modern protocols sooner.
+DNScale's support for HTTPS records lets you manage those parameters alongside the rest of your DNS.

 Ready to manage your DNS with confidence?